Uber rolls out safety features, like AI that can detect crashes

 It's designed to pick up on abnormalities, like if a ride's stopped for too long.
 When something like that happens, an Uber representative sends a push notification to the driver to see if there's been an issue.

-Uber's app is using the accelerometer to help detect crashes now.
-If it notices a jolt in speed while the car has stayed still, for example, it signals to an Uber representative that there could have been a crash, Sachin Kansal, Uber's director of product management, explained.
+If the tool notices a jolt in speed while the car has stayed still, it signals to an Uber representative that there could have been a crash, Sachin Kansal, Uber's director of product management, explained.

 "We can't prevent every rear-ender," Kansal said.
 "But what we can do is reach out to the rider and driver and make sure they have help if they need it."